 The two greatest living Irish short-story writers are William Trevor and Claire Keegan.
 Foster won the Davy Byrnes Irish Writing Award 2009 and was subsequently expanded for publication as a stand-alone story.

-In his study of the form, The Lonely Voice, Frank O’Connor wrote that “the short story has never had a hero” but instead has what O’Connor called a “submerged population group,” dreaming always of escape.
+In his study of the form, The Lonely Voice, Frank O’Connor wrote that “the short story has never had a hero” but instead has a “submerged population group,” dreaming always of escape.

-The dream of escape in Foster is the dream of a small girl brought to stay on a farm belonging to her “mother’s people,” away from the her parents whose attitude to rearing children is avoidance rather than actual neglect.
+The dream of escape in Foster is that of a small girl brought to stay on a farm belonging to her “mother’s people,” away from parents whose attitude to rearing children is avoidance rather than actual neglect.
 Over the months of her stay, the girl becomes closer to the married couple she’s staying with and learns of a secret that has eaten away at both of their lives.

-There is a richness and deep lyricism to Keegan’s writing.
-The reader can picture her aching over her choice of words and the order in which to put them.
-Her stories are delicate and exquisite.
-There is a quietness to them.
+There is a deep lyricism to Keegan’s writing.
+Her stories are delicate and exquisite, with a quietness also.
 Such is its preciseness that Keegan’s writing gives the impression that if a word was misplaced or removed the entire story would shatter – a fragility matched by the vulnerability of her characters’ thoughts.
 Early in Foster, the girl is greeted by “the woman” (she is never referred to by name):

 ‘The last time I saw you, you were in the pram,’ she says, and stands back, expecting an answer.